Maddocent/Getting_Cleaning_Data/CodeBook.md

 independent tidy data frame is created with the mean of each variable for each activity and each subject.
 To view the tidy set
 ` print(tidy_data) `

+STEP 8 - Cleaning the Glabal Environment
+To get rid of the excess objects in the global envrionment the script closes off with:
+` keep(selected_data, tidy_data, activities, sure = TRUE) `
+which keeps only the data frames "selected_data", "activities" and "tidy_data"

 ## Other concerns and information
 The script has been written with information from the Coursera Course 3: "Getting and Clenaing Data".
 Tutorials and execises were particularly helpful.
 Part of the R code was adapted from https://github.com/sudar/UCI-HAR-Dataset-Analysis.